44 Things NEVER to Do on a Cruise Ship

 Never forget your allotment of drinks to bring

 Cruise lines don’t let you bring on hard alcohol of beer, but most do allow for a bottle of wine/champagne and to bring on non-alcoholic drinks when boarding.
 We suggest never forgetting to bring what’s allowed as it can save some serious money.
-For example, soda on a cruise can cost $3 each, so that 12-pack you can bring on is worth nearly $40.
+For example, soda on a cruise can cost $3 each, so that 12-pack you can bring on is worth nearly $40 on the ship.

 Never buy art without doing your homework